joist-framework/joist/packages/element/README.md

 ## Attributes

 Attributes can be managed using the `@attr` decorator.
-This decorator will read attribute values and and write properties back to attributes;
+This decorator will read attribute values and write properties back to attributes automatically.

 ```ts
 @element({